Three study habits to take from school to university

 Collect your notes, write a to-do list, then sort what’s on your list into categories.
 Well-organised notes can help you recall relevant material and find information again when you need it for writing assignments and studying for exams.

 Do you find that you’re easily distracted?
-There are even lots of study apps and methods out there to help you stay on track, such as the Pomodoro Technique, which uses a timer to break down work into 25-minute intervals separated by short breaks.
+There are loads of apps and methods to keep you on track!
+For example, you could use the Pomodoro Technique, which uses a timer to break down work into 25-minute intervals separated by short breaks.

-Learning efficiently doesn’t stop after school ends.
 When your uni classes start at RMIT, you’ll have access to a range of study support services, from the library to peer mentors.
-Peer mentors are other high-performing students from your course who can help you prepare for exams and build your study skills.
+Peer mentors are high-performing students from your course who can help you prepare for exams and build your study skills.
+For example, if you’re a Bachelor of Cyber Security student and need a hand understanding technical skills you learned in class, you can turn to a peer mentor for some help.
 There’s also the RMIT Assignment Planner, which gives you a customised step-by-step plan with advice for completing and juggling assignments.

 929212656